 Provides that, unlike the exemption for hospitals, outpatient surgical centers, and critical access dental providers, the exemption for blood centers applies to leases by a blood center of a truck bus, or passenger automobile if those vehicles are used for the purposes of the blood center.
 Adds references to blood centers to specify the products and services to which the exemption does not apply.
-The exemption expires January 1, 2028.
 Effective retroactively for sales and purchases made after December 31, 2019.